vickenty/ookoobah/README.md

     python run_game.py

-The game was tested on Python 2.7 under Ubuntu 14.04, Fedura 20, and MacOSX 10.9.
+The game was tested on Python 2.7 under Ubuntu 14.04, Fedora 20, and MacOSX 10.9.

 ## How to Play the Game